ndkchung/assignment-5/README.md

 ## Overview

-* I chose to use the dataset 'Rainfall Data from 1901 to 2017 for India' from kaggle.
+* I chose to use the dataset 'Rainfall Data from 1901 to 2017 for India' from Kaggle.
 The dataset does not list an author, but it was updated by Sai Saran.

 * Using the DataReader class, this code analyzes the amount of rainfall in India.
 It reads data from a CSV file, filters and plots relevant information for a specified subdivision and year, and calculates the average rainfall for the specified year.